ML4ITS/TimeVQVAE/README.md

 ## Update Notes

 ### Implementation Modifications

-* [2024.12.06] weight normaization is added in the VQVAE model; improved transformer implementation (the previous one was buggy, resulting in sub-optimal performance); using separable convoultional layers in VQVAE; discarding the unsued frequency bands in the stage1 model instead of zero-padding (to actually reduce the spaital dimension size in the bottleneck);
+**[2024.12.06]**
+- Add weight normalization to the VQVAE model for better training stability.
+- Improve the Transformer implementation to fix previous bugs and enhance performance.
+- Use separable convolutional layers in the VQVAE.
+- Discard unused frequency bands in the stage 1 model (instead of zero-padding) to actually reduce the spatial dimensionality at the bottleneck.

+**[2024.07.26]**
+- Modify encoder (E) and decoder (D) architectures so that their hidden dimension sizes increase incrementally with depth.
+- Employ a cosine annealing learning rate scheduler with linear warmup.
-* [2024.07.26] updated $E$ and $D$ so that they have incremental hidden dimension sizes for depths; cosine annealing w/ linear warmup lr scheduler is used; reconstruction loss on a time domain only while modeling a discrete latent space from a time-frequency domain as before.
+- Apply reconstruction loss on the time domain only, while still modeling a discrete latent space derived from the time-frequency domain.

+**[2024.07.23]**
-* [2024.07.23] Snake activation [6] function is used instead of (Leaky)ReLU in the encoder and decoder.
-It's shown to generally improve the VQVAE's reconstruction capability in my experiments, especially beneficial for periodic time series like the ones in the FordA dataset.
+- Use the Snake activation function [6] in the encoder and decoder, replacing (Leaky)ReLU.
+- Improved reconstruction capability of VQVAE, especially beneficial for periodic time series like the FordA dataset.

+**[2024.07.08]**
-* [2024.07.08] using the re-organized datasets instead of the original datasets, as decrived above in the Data Download section.
+- Switch to reorganized datasets described above instead of the original datasets.

-* [2024.07.04] FID score can be computed with ROCKET representations in `evaluate.py` by setting `--feature_extractor_type rocket`.
-We found that the representations from ROCKET [5] result in more robust distributional plot with PCA and FID score.
-That is because the ROCKET representations are the most unbiased representations, as it is not trained at all, unlike any supervised methods like supervised FCN.
-This is a default setting now.
-Also, this enables FID score computation on a custom dataset, which supervisd FCN cannot do.
-* [2024.07.02] use a convolutional-based upsampling layer, (nearest neighbor interpolation - convs), to lengthen the LF token embeddings to match with the length of HF embeddings.
-Linear used to be used; Strong dropouts are used to the LF and HF embeddings within `forward_hf` in `bidirectional_transformer.py` to make the sampling process robust; Smaller HF transformer is used due to an overfitting problem; n_fft of 4 is used instead of 8.
+**[2024.07.04]**
+- Enable FID score computation using ROCKET [5] representations (default setting) by setting `--feature_extractor_type rocket` in `evaluate.py`.
+- ROCKET provides unbiased, non-trained features, resulting in more robust PCA distributions and FID calculations.
+- Supports evaluation on custom datasets where supervised FCN cannot be used.

+**[2024.07.02]**
+- Use convolution-based upsampling (nearest neighbor interpolation + conv) to replace the previous linear layer method for lengthening LF token embeddings.
+- Apply strong dropouts to LF and HF embeddings within `forward_hf` in `bidirectional_transformer.py` for robust sampling.
+- Use a smaller HF transformer to address overfitting issues.
+- Reduce `n_fft` from 8 to 4.

+**[2024.07.01]**
-* [2024.07.01] compute the prior loss only on the masked locations, instead of the entire tokens.
+- Compute the prior loss only on masked token locations rather than the entire token set.

 <!-- ### Enhanced Sampling Scheme (ESS) [2]
  We have published a [follow-up paper](https://arxiv.org/abs/2309.07945) [2] that enhances the sampling process by resolving its  existing limitations, which in turn results in considerably higher fidelity.